 • Enhance trust between employers, employees, and regulatory authorities.

-Key Legislation Governing WPS
+Key legislation governing WPS

 The WPS operates under the umbrella of federal labor laws in the UAE.
 Key provisions include: